githubpartners/microsoft-learn/github/migrate-cicd-pipelines-to-github-with-github-actions-importer/includes/3-How-run-GitHub-Actions-Importer-commands.md

 If the conversion of a pipeline was only “partially successful” (that is, it included tasks that could not be converted automatically), the task that was not converted will be included in a commented section.

-Next up, we'll be tackling how to migrate your environmment.
+Next up, we'll be tackling how to migrate your environment.

 ## Learn how to migrate your environment